SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction

 Moreover, this work focuses on the deterministic time series forecasting problem.
 Many application scenarios require probabilistic forecasts, and we plan to revise SCINet to generate such prediction results.

-Finally, while SCINet generates promising results for spatial-temporal time series without modeling spatial relations, we believe prediction accuracy can be further improved by incorporating such models.
+Finally, while SCINet generates promising results for spatial-temporal time series without explicitly modeling spatial relations, the forecasting accuracy could be further improved by incorporating dedicated spatial models.
 We plan to investigate such solutions in our future work.